zenorocha/liferay-learn-old/src/pages/docs/osgi-basics/your-first-service.md

 ###### <span class="icon-16-star"></span> Pro Tip

-Check out the video in the previous chapter for a step-by-step walkthrough of installing Liferay Developer Studio and Liferay Workspace:
+If this exercise text leaves questions open, the next chapter contains a step-by-step walkthrough video of installing Liferay Developer Studio and Liferay Workspace, as well as the exercise itself.
+Feel free to watch it during the exercise or if you run into problems.

 </aside>